Scarlett100/cicd_app/images2/README.md

 1.get working again with new url
 2.
 3. create dev
+4.
-4. make change on job to listen on dev
+5. make change on job to listen on dev
-5. make change to code check works on code then make 2nd job merge job
+6. make change to code check works on code then make 2nd job merge job

-job is to merge code from dev to main.
+job is to merge code from dev to main...